Good Practice and Information Guidance

 Microsoft Word also offers a versioning tool.
 However, it is not advisable to use this function as it substantially increases the size of your document, which in turn wastes valuable server space.

-For further advice on version control or records and information management issues please contact the:
+For further advice on version control, or records and information management in general, please contact the: